scandum/quadsort/README.md

 -----------------------
 Since the parity merge can be unrolled it's very suitable for branchless optimizations to speed up the sorting of random data.
-Another advantage is that two separate memory regions can be accessed in the same loop with no additional overhead.
+Another advantage is that two separate memory regions are accessed in the same loop, allowing out-of-order execution with no additional overhead.
 This makes the routine up to 2.5 times faster on random data.

 The following is a visualization of an array with 256 random elements getting turned into sorted blocks of 32 elements using ping-pong parity merges.